AsgardiansCode/AsgardiansCode/blog/2021-08-26-welcome/Agile.md

 Planing -> Daily Scrum -> Review/ Demo -> Retrospective
 This one process is called as a sprint.
-Sprint is from 2 – 4 weeks.
+Sprint is from 2 to 4 weeks.

 ## Artifact